Altai-man/perl6-Text-Tabs/README.md

 ```
 use Text::Tabs;

+# Text with TAB characters replaced by 4 spaces.
 say expand(@lines-with-tabs, 4);
-# Text with TAB characters replaced by 4 spaces.
+say expand("this\tline has \t\t tabs", 4);

+# Opposite, but 8 spaces is one TAB character now.
 say unexpand(@lines-without-tabs, 8);
-# Opposite, but 8 spaces is one TAB character now.
 ```

 # DESCRIPTION

-It's a simple port of Perl 5 module `Text::Tabs`, which in turn just Perlish implementation of expand/unexpand utilities.
+It's a slightly expanded port of Perl 5 module `Text::Tabs`, which in turn just Perlish implementation of expand/unexpand utilities.

+Unlike the Perl5 version, Unexpand does not recognize tab-stops at this time.

 # BUGS